 The timing of snow melt in spring and the severity of insect harassment in midsummer varied considerably during the years in which aerial surveys were conducted in the ASDP study area.
-The timing of snow melt was delayed in 2001, early in 2002, about average in 2003-2008, early in 2009, and late in 2010-2012 (Lawhead and Prichard 2012).
-Snow depth was at the deepest level recorded in early May 2012 but melted rapidly at the Kuparuk airstrip after 16 May (Appendix B).
-Patchy snow cover remained over large parts of the study area, however, and temperatures largely remained around freezing during early June.
-Snow cover was therefore still patchy in some regions of the Colville East calving surveys conducted on 10-11 June 2012 (Lawhead et al. 2013) lowering the sightability of caribou.
+The timing of snow melt was delayed in 2001, early in 2002, about average in 2003-2008, early in 2009, late in 2010-2012, and about average in 2013 (Lawhead et al. 2014).
+At the Kuparuk airstrip, snow depth was well above average in early May 2013, but snow melted quickly to near average depths by mid-May and continued melting steadily during the rest of May and early June (Appendix B).
+In the central Brooks Range, where most of the CAH and a portion of the TH over-winter, temperatures were below average in late winter and early spring 2013 with snow depths above average persisting into May (Appendix C).
+Patchy snow cover remained over large parts of the study area, and temperatures largely remained around freezing during early June.
+Snow cover was therefore still patchy in some regions of the Colville East calving surveys conducted on 6 and 8 June 2013 (Lawhead et al. 2013b) reducing the sightability of caribou.
 The complex visual background created by patchy snow cover required adjustment of the counts for low detectability by applying a sightability correction factor (SCF) for large caribou in areas with patchy snow cover (Lawhead et al. 1994).
-Snow was essentially gone from all survey areas by the time of the postcalving survey on 21-22 June 2012.
-The little snow remaining at that time was in linear remnants of drifts along upland drainages and lake edges.
+Snow was essentially gone from all survey areas by the time of the postcalving survey on 23-26 June 2013.